br-automation-com/mappView-File-Explorer/README.md

 <a name="Introduction"></a>
 ## Introduction
 This is a sample project for a file Explorer with mappView.
-It allows you to copy and delete files between multiple locations.
+It allows you to delete and copy files or directories between two locations.
+Navigate through the folder structure by double tapping on a folder name.
+Access USB sticks and network shares and use them like local folders.

 ![](Logical/mappView/Resources/Media/screenshot_main.png)

-Also see [**How to import the user management into an existing project.**](Logical/mappFileExplorer/HowToImport.pdf) Download the latest release from [**here.**](../../releases)
+Also see [**How to import the user management into an existing project.**](Logical/mappFileExplorer/HowToImport.pdf) Download the latest release from [**here.**](../../releases) When upgrading from a previous version make sure to delete the files that were imported before.

 <a name="Requirements"></a>
 ## Requirements